 The Institute history goes back to 1953, when the PAS Institute of Physics in Warsaw established a branch in Poznań - the Ferromagnetics and Ferroelectrics Department led by Szczepan Szczeniowski.
 In 1956, the previous department separated and additionally a new Dielectrics Department was established under the direction of Arkadiusz Piekara.
 The next step forward came in 1966, with the establishment of the Radiospectroscopy Deparment led by Jan Stankowski.
 Finally, the current Institute of Molecular Physics in Poznań was inaugurated in 1975, as an autonomous division of the Polish Academy of Sciences.
-Its first director was Jan Stankowski (1975-1985), who was succeeded in the post by Andrzej Graja (1985), Janusz Morkowski (1985-1991), Bogdan Bułka (1992-1998), Narcyz Piślewski (1998-2006) and Andrzej Jezierski (2006-2014).
-Since 2014, the post of director has been held by Prof. Dr. Bogdan Idzikowski.
+Its first director was Jan Stankowski (1975-1985), who was succeeded in the post by Andrzej Graja (1985), Janusz Morkowski (1985-1991), Bogdan Bułka (1992-1998), Narcyz Piślewski (1998-2006), Andrzej Jezierski (2006-2014) and Bogdan Idzikowski (2014-2018).
+Since 2018, the post of director has been held by Prof. Dr. Zbigniew Trybuła.

 Each year the Institute's staff members publish circa 110 articles in international journals and present approximately 180 papers at national and international conferences.
 Roughly half of those is developed in cooperation with foreign partners.
 The Institute's Scientific Council, which includes its own independent research employees as well as eminent scientists from various Polish research centers, possesses the right to confer doctorate (PhD) and doctor of science (DSc) degrees.